tamu-edu/it-cloud-docs/src/cps/email/dmarc.md

 1) **Email Authentication** - DMARC combines the authorization and authentication results of two other protocols, SPF and DKIM, to determine whether email sent from your domain is authentic.
 2) **Email Policy** - DMARC publishes a public policy instructing recipient servers how to respond if they receive email from your domain that was determined to be inauthentic.
-3) **Email Reporting** - DMARC provides reporting mechanisms for domain owners to monitor, assess, and confirm that mail being sent from their domain is legitimate.
+3) **Email Reporting** - DMARC provides reporting mechanisms for domain owners to monitor, assess, and confirm that email being sent from their domain is legitimate.

 DMARC Policies are creating using a DNS TXT Record.
 Here is a sample DMARC record: